aaronaquino/transitcat/src/README.md

 |
 |--- Results/
 |
-|--- Source/ <--- clone the main Me0w repo here!
+|--- Source/ <--- clone the main Transitcat repo here!
 ```

 ### Source Code Structure

-Our source code is organized as follows:
+If you're curious, our source code is organized as follows:

 ```
 README.md <--- This file.